-To be assessed as qualified, applicants must show evidence of contributions within their fields that align with the level of seniority.
-Positions are awarded based on the cumulative contributions made to the profession and to the institution, along with realistic expectations of future contributions.
-Successful applicants must have achieved a record of research, teaching, and services to their institutions and the profession that appropriately reflect their experience in the field and the position for which they have applied (see Appendix 1).
+To be assessed qualified, applicants must show evidence of contributions within their fields aligned with the level of seniority.
+Positions are awarded based on the cumulative contributions that have been made to the profession and to the institution, and with realistic expectations of future contributions.
+Successful applicants must have achieved a record of research, teaching, and services to their institutions and the profession that reflects length of their active academic career (as opposed to biological age) as well as the expectation of future contribution (see Appendix 1).

-In addition to the five REEAD dimensions, the following general criteria are considered in the final decision regarding employment:
+In addition to the five REEAD dimensions, the following general criteria are considered in the final decision about employment:

-- A fit between the applicant's qualifications and the department's current needs. - A fit between the applicant's qualifications and the expectations defined in the job ad. - A fit between the applicant's academic profile and the research cluster's strategy. - The applicant's current and/or expected interest and commitment to developing the department in a broad sense.
+- A fit between the applicant's qualifications and the department's current needs. - A fit between the applicant's qualifications and the expectations as defined in the job ad. - A fit between the applicant's academic profile and the research group's strategy. - The applicant's current and/or expected interest and commitment to developing the department in a broad sense.

-It is expected that applicants, once appointed, demonstrate the ability to continuously develop and contribute to all five dimensions of the REEAD (see Appendix 2).
+It is expected that applicants - once appointed for a position - demonstrate the ability to continuously develop and contribute to all five dimensions of the REEAD (see appendix 2).